Fall Money Tips: 39 Clever Ways to Save Big Now

 fall savings hacks for families

-Save Money in Fall
+Save Money in the Fall

-32. DIY fall crafts and cards
+35. DIY fall crafts and cards

 Some of my favorite things to do with my kids when they were younger included apple stamping and leaf rubbings.
 These posts have even more great ideas for free (or cheap) fall crafts for kids:

-33. Attend free fall events
+36. Look for free fall events

 Check out what’s happening in your area to see what kind of frugal fun you can have as a family.

-34. Go apple or pumpkin picking
+37. Go apple or pumpkin picking

 Sadly, we don’t live anywhere near an apple orchard.